animesh2049/spinja/README.md

 SpinJa is designed to behave similarly to SPIN, but to be more easily extendible and reusable.
 From the start we have committed ourselves to Java and a clean object-oriented approach.
 Despite the fact that SpinJa uses a layered object-oriented design and is written in Java, SpinJa is not slow: benchmark experiments have shown that on average it is about 3 times slower than the highly optimized SPIN which uses C as implementation language.

-SpinJa has been developed within the Formal Methods and Tools (FMT) group of the University of Twente.
+SpinJa has been developed within the [Formal Methods and Tools](http://fmt.cs.utwente.nl/) (FMT) group of the [University of Twente](www.utwente.nl).

-SpinJa is released under the Apache 2.0 license.
+SpinJa is released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 # Files
 The binary distribution of SpinJa (spinja-0.9.3-bin.zip) contains the following files:

-    README.html: this file
+    README.md: this file
     spinja.jar: SpinJa binary and library
     spinja.sh: SpinJa shell script
     doc/CHANGES.txt: revision history for SpinJa